+Project Name an d Sponsor

+Project Name: Yerba Buena Island Multi-Use F

+Implementing Agency: SFCTA •

+Prop L Expenditure P lan Information

+Prop L Program: 18- Safer and Complete Streets

+Prop L Sub-Program (if 18a- Capital Projects

+applicable): , ,

-Project Name an d Sponsor Project Name: Yerba Buena Island Multi-Use F Implementing Agency: SFCTA Prop L Expenditure P lan Information Prop L Program: 18- Safer and Complete Streets 6 Prop L Sub-Program (if applicable): 18a- Capital Projects Second Prop L Program (if applicable): аррисавіс).
-Project Infor mation Brief Project Description for MyStreetSF (80 words max): Project Information The Yerba Buena Island (YBI) Multi-Use Path connects the eastern touchdown of the East Span multi-use path on YBI with the Treasure Island ferry terminal located on Treasure Island.
+Second Prop L Program (if applicable):

+арриония, Project Infor mation

+Brief Project Description for MyStreetSF (80 words max): The Yerba Buena Island (YBI) Multi-Use Path connects the eastern touchdown of the East Span multi-use path on YBI with the Treasure Island ferry terminal located on Treasure Island.
 The YBI path will be located adjacent (on the water side) of Hillcrest and Treasure Island Roads.
 The new path will divert active transportation users away from sharing Hillcrest and Treasure Island Roads with motorists.
 This separated multiuse bike/ped pathway connection will allow East Span path-users to safely walk and bike within the planned network of bikeways between Oakland and the Treasure Island ferry terminal on Treasure Island.
 The project area is a planned segment of the San Francisco Bay Trail.

-Project Location and Limits: Yerba Buena Island Supervisorial District(s): District 06 Is the project located on the 2022 Vision Zero High Injury Network ?
+Project Location and Limits: Yerba Buena Island

+Supervisorial District(s): District 06

+Is the project located on the 2022 Vision Zero High Injury Network ?
 No Is the project located in an Equity Priority Community (EPC)?
+Yes

-Yes Which EPC(s) is the project located in?
-Treasure Island Detailed Scope (may attach Word document): Please describe in detail the project scope, any planned community engagement, benefits, considerations for climate adaptation and resilience (if relevant), and coordination with other projects in the area (e.g. paving, Vision Zero). current uses as a small resident mixed-income, transit-oriented of them affordable, and about 2 economic impact report.
-The T outlines a program of mobility management, and transportation island trips being made by wall network of bicycle and pedestr.
-The existing roadways connect Terminal are narrow, unsafe, and a Class I bike path that will continue Island ferry and the renetwork, and will join the existing West Span.
-The YBI Multi- Use bike for those traveling between Treasure Island.
-This Project will and other destinations and ever multi-use path on the Bay Bridge. na Island (YBI) are currently being transfortial community and former military base to new neighborhood with 8,000 new reside 2,200 jobs at full build out, according to reasure Island Transportation Implement improvements including expanded transform demand measures to achieve a goal of king, biking, or transit.
-The plan envisions ian pathways to provide access to all parting the East Span landing to the new Trend mostly without sidewalks.
-The YBI Mulnect the west end of the existing East Spanst of Treasure Island's planned biking and East Span path with the future one on Path will provide a safer, ADA-compliant on Oakland and San Francisco as well as the Il give Treasure Island residents access to naturally to a ge West Span via Bay Skyway Phase 2. to a mixed-use, dential units, 27% the city's 2011 ration Plan (TITIP) it, congestion of 50% of future is a comprehensive its of the island. asure Island Ferry ti-Use Path will be an path with the id walking the Bay Bridge space to walk and the residents of Attachments: Please attach maps, drawings, photos of current conditions, etc. to support understanding of the project.
+Which EPC(s) is the project located in?
+Treasure Island

+Detailed Scope (may attach Word document): Please describe in detail the project scope, any planned community engagement, benefits, considerations for climate adaptation and resilience (if relevant), and coordination with other projects in the area (e.g. paving, Vision Zero).
+Treasure Island and Yerba Buena Island (YBI) are currently being transformed from their current uses as a small residential community and former military base to a mixed-use, mixed-income, transit-oriented new neighborhood with 8,000 new residential units, 27% of them affordable, and about 2,200 jobs at full build out, according to the city's 2011 economic impact report.
+The Treasure Island Transportation Implementation Plan (TITIP) outlines a program of mobility improvements including expanded transit, congestion management, and transportation demand measures to achieve a goal of 50% of future island trips being made by walking, biking, or transit.
+The plan envisions a comprehensive network of bicycle and pedestrian pathways to provide access to all parts of the island.
+The existing roadways connecting the East Span landing to the new Treasure Island Ferry Terminal are narrow, unsafe, and mostly without sidewalks.
+The YBI Multi-Use Path will be a Class I bike path that will connect the west end of the existing East Span path with the Treasure Island ferry and the rest of Treasure Island's planned biking and walking network, and will join the existing East Span path with the future one on the Bay Bridge West Span.
+The YBI Multi- Use Path will provide a safer, ADA-compliant space to walk and bike for those traveling between Oakland and San Francisco as well as the residents of Treasure Island.
+This Project will give Treasure Island residents access to Oakland jobs and other destinations and eventually to a multi-use path on the Bay Bridge West Span via Bay Skyway Phase 2.

+Attachments: Please attach maps, drawings, photos of current conditions, etc. to support understanding of the project.
 Attachment 1.
 Yerba Buena Isla and Multi-Use Path Map